VoCTech/hello-world/README.md

 # hello-world
-A newbie's test repository
-Just following the GitHub introductry tutorial on how to use GitHub.
+A newbie's test repository in which I follow the GitHub introductory tutorial on how to use GitHub.